Scrapbook Titles and Sayings, Christmas

 • On Dasher, On Dancer, On Visa, On Discover!

-• Our hearts grow tender with childhood memories and love of kindred, and we are better throughout the year for having, in spirit, become a child again at Christmas-time. - Laura Ingalls Wilder (1867-1957 writer of "The Little House on the Prairie" books)
+• Our hearts grow tender with childhood memories and love of kindred, and we are better throughout the year for having, in spirit, become a child again at Christmas-time. - Laura Ingalls Wilder

-• Peace on Earth / Little Drummer Boy -duet
+• Peace on Earth / Little Drummer Boy - duet

 Come they told me pa-ram-pam-pam-pam